Yankees vs. Blue Jays Player Props Betting Odds

-Player props are listed for Vladimir Guerrero Jr. and Gleyber Torres, among others, when the Toronto Blue Jays host the New York Yankees at Rogers Centre on Wednesday at 7:07 PM ET.
+Player prop betting options for Vladimir Guerrero Jr., Gleyber Torres and others are available in the Toronto Blue Jays-New York Yankees matchup at Rogers Centre on Thursday, starting at 7:07 PM ET.

 Bet on this matchup or its props with BetMGM!